Quality of well-being scale: International use

 Since the development of the Quality of Well-Being Scale and the consequent Quality of Well-Being Scale-Self Administered, the questionnaire has been utilized in numerous studies worldwide.
 Due to the general nature of the questionnaire, it has proven useful in a variety of different formats and contexts.

 One way in which the QWB and the QWB-SA has been utilized is that it has been a comparator used to validate other measures, or a starting point for creating subscales of the questionnaire.
 An example of this is a subscale developed for use with the QWB-SA that assesses mental health, a comparator study seeking to investigate the Health and Activity Limitation Index and a study seeking to validate a new questionnaire called the Assessment of Quality of Life (AQoL)-8D.

 The QWB and the QWB-SA have also been validated or assessed for suitability in various cultures and countries.
 The QWB has been assessed for use in Trinidad and Tobago and the QWB-SA has been validated for German patients with prostate disease, as well as Chinese patients with epilepsy.
+When the QWB-SA's Spanish version was assessed for its applicability in Spain, researchers identified some sociocultural issues in the translation.
+For example, some translated terms and usage applied US-specific concepts and regional lexical choices and cannot be successfully implemented in Spain without adaptation.